Subscribe To This Site

 Many people think of bananas when they want to improve their dietary intake of potassium, and there is no doubt that bananas have a significant amount.
 In fact, fresh, whole fruits and vegetables are the best sources of potassium.
 However, you can also find potassium in nuts, seeds, meats, milk and legumes.

-Interesting Fact: There seems to be a correlation between eating large amounts of black licorice and potassium loss.
+Interesting Fact about Potassium Sources and Functions: There seems to be a correlation between eating large amounts of black licorice and potassium loss.
 This is because black licorice has an element that causes your body to increase its excretion of potassium.
 There is a product called DGL that you can take for stomach problems in which this element has been removed from the licorice.
 (Naturally, this doesn’t apply to red licorice, because it’s not really licorice!)

 Since potassium is abundant in a wide variety of foods, deficiency of this important mineral is generally due to factors other than low dietary intake.
 Major among these factors is the use of diuretics and laxatives.
 In addition, those suffering from alcoholism, anorexia nervosa or bulimia are also susceptible to potassium deficiencies.